opendata/usopendata.org/_posts/2016-03-15-copyright.md

 1. When publishing data within repository software, use its built-in metadata functionality to specify that the data is public domain.
 1. Remove that troublesome copyright footer entirely.
 Just because a governments _can_ claim copyright doesn’t mean that your government needs to, over data or otherwise.

-Governments have to end the practice of publishing data while simultaneously prohibiting people from doing anything with it.
+Governments have to end the practice of publishing data while simultaneously prohibiting people from doing anything with it, or risk fatally hobbling their open data efforts.